 - A perceived stark difference in the form and content of letters she wrote before and after her stay in Bisley.

-- She wore wigs at any occasion while in public.
+- She wore wigs on any occasion while in public.

 - Only carefully selected doctors could see her.
 Thus, she suffered from illnesses for long periods until one of her few trusted physicians attended her.